Key takeaways:

 TAA offers a number of benefits to its members, including such diverse resources as:

+It also has a degree of involvement in the shaping of rental housing regulations in the state.
 Being a landlord in Texas tends to involve affiliation with the TAA.
 It’s a great way to stay informed, network with other professionals and receive support and guidance when you need it.

 There are no state-imposed licenses or registrations for being a landlord in Texas.
 However, some locales have their own requirements and regulations in place.
 If you work with us, we can help ensure you do everything you need to in order to operate as a landlord in your chosen county or city.
 Additionally, it is crucial to understand your rights and responsibilities as a landlord and to comply fully with all regulations when dealing with tenants and leases.